MEng Mechanical and Electrical Engineering (H360)

 Course summary

-There is a strong industrial demand for skilled engineers capable of spanning the mechanical and electrical engineering disciplines.
-This degree gives you the fundamental knowledge and tools to satisfy this demand in a unique way focussing on electro-mechanical energy conversion.
+There is a strong industrial demand for skilled engineers capable of spanning mechanical and electrical engineering disciplines to effectively and informedly design systems that interchange and manage electrical and mechanical energy.
+This degree gives you the fundamental knowledge and tools to satisfy this demand uniquely, focusing on electro-mechanical energy conversion.

 During this course, you will study units from the mechanical and electrical disciplines along the following themes: